Phillip Island restaurants offer a variety of options, with many restaurants and cafes offering a wide choice of food - from take-away to fine dining.

 Sambreros is very family friendly, with high chairs available for toddlers.

 This very popular Phillip Island restaurant is a family dining destination in summer so make a reservation.
 Be prepared to wait for your meal if they are busy.

 ☎ (03) 5952 2655

-With a contemporary décor plus quality tableware, this is a great spot for dinner.
+Fig & Olive has a contemporary décor plus quality tableware and is a great spot for dinner.
 Cuisine is modern Australian, changing seasonally.